-At one point or another, most people will find themselves in situations where they asked for a loan.
+At one point or the other, many people will find themselves in situations where they need a loan.
 The person making this request may be a relative, close friend, or even a co-worker.
 Loaning money comes with its own risks and stigmas; what if the borrower takes too long to return the money?
 What if they can't afford to pay back the loan?
 Worst of all, what if they simply choose not to?

-Most people feel inclined to provide aid to those who are closest to them.
-However, there are still certain factors which should be taken into account prior to handing out monetary loans.
+Most people feel inclined to provide aid to those who are super close to them.
+However, there are still certain factors that should be taken into account prior to handing out monetary loans.
 Keep reading if you're interested in learning more.
 Especially if you know someone who is known to take out bad credit loans in Toronto (Or any place for that matter).
 Now, let's have a look at these tips shall we:

 Not every person who asks for a loan should be told yes.
 At a period when Canada's high inflation rate constantly makes it to the news, it's crucial to make smart money decisions.
-Hence, the qualities and characteristics of the prospective borrower should be taken into account before any funds are exchanged.
+Hence, the qualities and characteristics of the prospective borrower should be taken into account before loaning out money.
 Integrity, personal responsibility, and even current financial standing each play a role in how likely it is for the individual to return the money and do so by the agreed date.
 These characteristics are essential in identifying someone with basic money handling understanding.

-Another point to take into account is whether or not the asker has previously borrowed money from other people.
-If so, has he or she paid it back in a timely manner?
+Another point to take into account is whether or not the individual has previously borrowed money from other people.
+If so, was the loan paid back as and when due?
 Believe it or not, borrowing history tends to be quite indicative of an individual's forthcoming habits, as they pertain to money.
 This is why lenders tend to consider credit reports before granting loans.
 Otherwise, might have to look towards free Canadian grants to pay your debts or finance what you need a loan for.